 We designed an investment task where at each trial participants viewed information about an investment fund and rated the fund's potential for return.
 Funds varied along 4 distinct levels of past performance.
 Each fund was paired with a unique identity from 1 of 4 face types (Black/White x Neutral/Smiling).
 Participants rated each fund's potential for return on a 4 point scale.
-We posited (1) higher ratings for funds paired with smiling faces compared to neutral faces, and (2) White viewers' higher ratings for funds paired with White faces compared to funds paired with Black faces.
+We posited (1) higher ratings for funds paired with smiling faces compared to neutral faces, and (2) White viewers' higher ratings for funds paired with Black faces.